-Hungary briefed Austria on NPP Paks expansion project25.
-April 2017. / SEE Energy News
+Hungary briefed Austria on NPP Paks expansion project, SEE Energy News

 The Government Commissioner for the upgrade of Hungary’s sole nuclear power plant Paks Attila Aszodi met in Vienna with Austrian officials to brief them on the current stand of the project.